ScorexFoundation/sigmastate-interpreter/src/test/scala/sigmastate/utxo/examples/ico-example.md

 (stored in the register R5) and also the scripts.
 This stage is lasts for height 2,000 at least, more concretely, the first transaction with height of 2,000 at least should change the coin's script.

-The project coin is considering and checking that it is always input number zero, and also output number zero.
+The project's coin is considering and checking that it is always input number zero, and also output number zero.
 The other inputs are considered investors' inputs.
 An investor's input contains hash of a withdrawing coin guarding script in the register R4.
 The hashes as well as a monetary values of investing inputs should be added to the dictionary.
 The spending transaction should provide a proof that investor data are indeed added to the dictionary,